 The Best Isle of Skye Hikes for Everybody

-Most people tend to go to Isle of Skye for a week or so, doing lots of little different walks in different areas, instead of longer distance thru-hike.
+Most people tend to go to Isle of Skye for a week or so, doing lots of little different walks in different areas, instead of longer distance thru-hike, like the strikingly similar Laugavegur Trail.
 This works well because you have less chance of the weather ruining your plans.
 Some people come here with a specific trail in mind, most likely the Cuillin Ridge — an impressive feather in your cap for more experienced hikers.
 But, no matter what your skill level is, if you’re looking for a hike that will challenge you and allow you to enjoy Skye’s impressive landscapes, there’s plenty to choose from.
 Here are some of my favorites:

 Quiraing has some of the best views on Skye